 Your lips will thank you.
 We usually remember sunscreen for our face and neck but don’t forget the lips.
 This is my most used gear item in my PFD for sure.

 4. Spot Rescue Beacon

 These GPS beacons are becoming more popular.
 They cost about $100 to buy and $100 per year for the service.
 I’ve had mine for 3 years now and it has already paid for itself.
 It can send your GPS coordinates to search and rescue at the press of a button but my favorite feature is the “OK” message.
-I was on a 2 night trip that turned into a three night trip on the last day.
-We had no cell service down in the river canyon of coarse but I was able to use SPOT to send a message to wife to let her know we were OK but going to be home later than planned.
+I was on a 2-night trip that turned into a three night trip on the last day.
+We had no cell service down in the river canyon of course but I was able to use SPOT to send a message to wife to let her know we were OK but going to be home later than planned.
 I highly recommend the SPOT to anyone.
 Just remember like with the rest of your emergency gear, don’t get too trigger happy with it.
 You don’t need to be calling a helicopter every time you stub your toe but when you really do need medevac this tool is invaluable.

 I try to keep a little food in my PFD at all times as well.
 You can pack your lunch in your dry bag but keep something quick, small, and high energy close to you.
 You may get hungry or need a boost at a random time that isn’t convenient to stop and dig out your dry bag.
 I like to keep Gu energy gel on hand or something similar.
 If you or someone in your group has just taken their third swim of the day a quick pick me up like Gu or Honey Stingers can be like a gift from heaven.

 So these are a few of the main things I always keep on me while on the water.
 Let me know in the comments section what other things you like to be sure to have when you’re out boating.